shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery.md

 Keen Hearing
 You have advantage on ability checks involving sound.

+Darkvision
+You have darkvision out to 90 feet.

 Antlers
 You have antlers attached to your head.
-You can use them as melee weapons that you are proficient with, and they deal 1d12 + your Strength modifier piercing damage.
+You can use them as melee weapons that you are proficient with, and they deal 1d6 + your Strength modifier piercing damage.
+They can also be used as a spellcasting focus.

 # Towns